sigasi/sigasi_insights/content/manual/views.md

 projects.
 You can use it to navigate to a particular design unit in your project.
 When you double click on a file, the file opens in the Editor view.
-If you right-click a file, you see the *context menu* which offers extra commands for [libraries#libraries-mapping] and for setting the top level.
+If you right-click a file, you see the *context menu* which offers extra commands for [setting libraries](/manual/libraries#modifying-the-library-configuration) and for setting the top level.

 If you enable the **Link with Editor** button
 ![](/img/icons/linkprojectexplorer.png), the Library view will